 - The team will consider your child’s most urgent needs and direct you to services that can provide advice and support whilst waiting for the JADES assessment to take place.
 If your child is struggling with issues relating to sleep, eating, managing feelings or toilet training for example, we can guide you towards top tips for families which can make a big difference

-- You will also be informed should the referral not be accepted and the reason for this.
+- You will also be informed should the referral not be accepted and signposted to suitable support.

 - The team may need to ask for more information from a variety of professionals involved in your child’s care as well as yourselves and other family members.